Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 6. You'll need to enter the password you've set up to unlock Phantom to reveal your private key
 7. You'll now be able to copy and paste the private key into the wallet component on the right.
 Remember to keep your private keys private! 👻

-{% hint style="tip" %}
-You can switch Phantom to devnet by clicking the gear icon to open the settings, then scrolling down to "Change Network" where you can select the devnet cluster.
-This will allow you to confirm the balance change after you've airdropped some SOL.
-{% endhint %}

 ![Phantom Settings](phantom_cluster.png)

-# 🪂 Airdrop yourself some SOL

-It's important to get some SOL on devnet to ensure that the balance is being displayed correctly, also because we'll need to swap some SOL for USDC to be able to start up the liquidation bot.
-There are several methods of airdropping SOL into a devnet account, and if you've completed the [Build a Solana Wallet](https://learn.figment.io/pathways/solana-wallet) course and the Solana 101 Pathway you should be familiar with this process.

-Here's a quick method using a faucet website:

-- Go to <https://solfaucet.com/> and paste the public key you just created in Phantom into the text input in the middle of the page
-- You can request a maximum of 2 SOL per attempt.
-Higher amounts will not work.
-This is due to limits on the airdrop function on devnet.
-Click on the blue "DEVNET" button to complete the airdrop.

-You can confirm the balance change in Phantom as well as on the Wallet component in the Pathway.
-We'll cover how to swap some SOL for USDC when it becomes relevant further ahead in the pathway.
-For now, we've got some building to do 👉

 # 🧱 Building the Wallet component